Turytt: Rookie Green Lantern of sector 786

-Blackest Night

-A swarm of black power rings descend on Oa, transforming all the fallen Lanterns in the planet's crypt into Black Lanterns, who promptly attack the living Lanterns.
-Turytt is one of many Green Lanterns making a stand against the undead attackers.

-War of the Green Lanterns

-When Krona places Parallax in the Central Power Battery, Turytt is among the many Lanterns brainwashed into serving the mad Guardian.
-In the aftermath of Krona's defeat, Turytt raises a ruckus in the dining hall, targeting Kyle Rayner, and declaring that human Lanterns have been nothing but trouble for the Corps.
+When Krona places Parallax in the Central Power Battery, Turytt is among the many Lanterns brainwashed into serving him.
+In the aftermath of Krona's defeat, Turytt targets Kyle Rayner, and declaring that human Lanterns have been nothing but trouble for the Corps.
 Several other Lanterns agree with him, but not Tomar-Tu, who transports Kyle to safety.

-As things start to turn violent, the Corps is summoned to work by the Guardians.
-As they depart, Turytt tells Tomar "This isn't over".
+In other media

+Turytt appears as a character summon in Scribblenauts Unmasked: A DC Comics Adventure.